 As Melyssa says, “Pinterest is crazy effective at capturing new subscribers and putting them into your automatic sequence.”

-We have a free “sales page checklist” to get you started on the right foot.
+We have a free “ultimate guide to social media” to get you started on the right foot.

 Leverage group boards

 Similar to marketplaces like ProductHunt or discount website, Pinterest has group boards that are cultivated by more than one person.

 Using keywords, you can search for boards that are relevant to you.
 You’ll be able to tell it’s a group board by the two-person icon.
 There will be directions for joining or you can email the board creator.